 - UTPD patrol cars are equipped with PA systems, which officers can use to provide instructions to pedestrians during emergencies.

 - Students, faculty, and staff can call this main number for information about campus closures.

 The implementation of each tool described above is assigned to an individual who has at least two backups who can also carry out the communications task.
 Individuals with electronic communication tools assigned to them have remote access (from their homes, etc.) to those tools.

-The police department and the associate vice president for Campus Safety and Security are typically the ones who deliver emergency information to university administration.
+The police department and the Assistant Vice President for Campus Safety are typically the ones who deliver emergency information to university administration.
 Upon considering this information, administration develops the messages and activates campus-wide communications.
 The only exceptions to this are the sirens and pager system, which are activated directly by UTPD in extremely urgent situations where immediate action is required.